 Students are required to take a computer class to fufill the graduation requirements for Berkeley City College.

-Student struggling to choose just one area of study may consider a double major.
-Declaring a double major may require more work but it can provide a unique combination of experience that helps students stand out when job searching or applying to a graduate program.
+NOTE: Declaring a double major may mean taking more courses, but it can provide an interesting mix of experience that helps students stand out when looking for a job or applying to a graduate program.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

-Berkeley City College has distance learning options for students who are interested in taking classes online.
+✅ Berkeley City College has distance learning options for students who are interested in taking classes online.

-Berkeley City College offers some credit for Advanced Placement (AP) classes taken in high school.
+✅ Berkeley City College offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

 Students can still look for internships during the summer, or gain work experience with a part-time job.
-While Berkeley City College does not require internships for students in any majors, internships can help students gain hands-on work experience for their resume, and explore career paths that interest them without committing to one path.
+While Berkeley City College does not require internships for students of any major, internships are a great way to get work experience, discover career paths that might fit you, or rule out ones that don't.